masonr/yet-another-bench-script/README.md

 ## Acknowledgements

 This script was inspired by several great benchmarking scripts out there, including, but not limited to, [bench.sh](https://bench.sh/), [nench.sh](https://github.com/n-st/nench), [ServerBench](https://github.com/K4Y5/ServerBench), among others.
-Members of both the [HostedTalk](https://hostedtalk.net), [LowEndSpirit](https://talk.lowendspirit.com), and [LowEndTalk](https://www.lowendtalk.com) hosting-related communities play a pivotal role in testing, evaluating, and shaping this script as it matures.
+Members of the [HostedTalk](https://hostedtalk.net), [LowEndSpirit](https://talk.lowendspirit.com), and [LowEndTalk](https://www.lowendtalk.com) hosting-related communities play a pivotal role in testing, evaluating, and shaping this script as it matures.

 ## License
 ```